Side Effects of HIV Medicines

 What are the symptoms of osteoporosis?

 • Cut down on alcohol.
 If you drink alcohol, drink in moderation.
+Too much alcohol can damage bones and increase the risk of falling.

 How is osteoporosis treated?